Thomas C. Darst: Ordained ministry

-Darst was ordained deacon in June 1902 by Bishop George William Peterkin of West Virginia and priest in June 1903 by William Loyall Gravatt, Coadjutor Bishop of Virginia.
+Darst was made deacon in June 1902 by Bishop George William Peterkin of West Virginia and ordained priest in June 1903 by William Loyall Gravatt, Coadjutor Bishop of Virginia.
 Between 1902 and 1903, he served as assistant at Christ Church in Fairmont, West Virginia, while between 1903 and 1905 he was rector of Trinity Church in Upperville, Virginia, Emmanuel Church in Middleburg, Virginia and Redeemer Church in Aldie, Virginia.
 In 1905 he became rector of St Mark's Church in Richmond, Virginia, while in 1909 he transferred to Newport News, Virginia to become rector of St Paul's Church.
 Between 1914 and 1915 he served as rector of St James' Church in Richmond, Virginia.

 Bishop

-Darst was elected Bishop of East Carolina on October 7, 1914, and consecrated on January 6, 1915, in St James' Church, Wilmington, North Carolina by Presiding Bishop Daniel S. Tuttle.
+Darst was elected Bishop of East Carolina on October 7, 1914, and consecrated on January 6, 1915, in St James' Church, Wilmington, North Carolina with Presiding Bishop Daniel S. Tuttle as chief consecrator.
 He retired on May 1, 1945, and was succeeded by Tom Wright (Bishop of East Carolina).
 He died on September 1, 1948, at the James Walker Memorial Hospital in Wilmington, North Carolina after suffering a heart attack.
 His funeral was held at St James' Wilmington and buried at the Oakdale Cemetery.